zammad/zammad-admin-documentation/system/integrations/i-doit.rst

    (Zammad does not require you to enter a value here, but i-doit might!)

+SSL verification
+   Here you can decide if the certificate of your i-doit system has to be verified or not.
+In case you are using custom certificates, please have a look at :doc:`how to add them to Zammad </settings/security/ssl-certificate>`.

 2. List / Create Zammad Tickets in i-doit
 -----------------------------------------